NREL/BioReactorDesign/docs/source/bubbleColumn.rst

 #.
 2. The boundary between the block ``(Lmin=0, Rmin=1)`` and the block ``(Lmax=1, Rmax=1)``
 #.
 3. The boundary between the block ``(Lmin=0, Rmin=2)`` and the block ``(Lmax=1, Rmax=2)``

+In the graph below, the vertical block 0 and vertical block 4 are not represented.
+They are `ghost blocks` that are only used to define bounding boundaries.
+Likewise, the radial block 3 is not represented is another `ghost block` but can be used to define lateral boundaries.

 .. container:: figures-bound-geom-bce